 Advaita Vedanta is not a philosophy, not a school of thought, not a system of ideas, not a set of contentions.
 It is a means of knowledge (pramana) for something that has to be understood rather than believed.

 It is a means for revealing the nondualism nature of Reality.
 It does so, not by replacing one set of notions with another, but by showing errors in mistaken ones.

-Most importantly, we do NOT mix Advaita with other philosophies.
-Because doing so is disrespectful and negligent towards the non-dual Advaita Vedanta tradition as succinctly revived by Ādi Śaṅkara.
+We also do NOT mix Advaita with other philosophies.
+Because doing so is disrespectful and negligent towards the non-dual Upanishadic knowledge as succinctly revived by Ādi Śaṅkara.

 Furthermore, mixing schools of philosophies destroys any chance of moksha (Liberation).
 Why?
 Because Vedanta carefully establishes a precise vocabulary and TOTAL vision of life.
 It’s an already perfected methodology.
 Like a wheel.
 Any attempt to improve a round wheel is ironically an impairment to the wheel.

 Meaning, on the surface it appears that alternative schools (eg: Neo-Advaita, Buddhism, Western philosophers, Taoism, etc) are complimenting Advaita.
 But in reality this irresponsible mistake causes student to develop preferences for which philosophical teaching makes MORE sense… according to student’s LIMITED knowledge.

 “I’ll take this just because I like it, and reject that just because I dislike it! “.
 It’s basically how children choose.
 And adults are not exempt from this physiological mishap.